Intersection theory rules symbology: Abstract

 \section{Abstract}

-we propose a novel method to determine the structure of symbols for a family of polylogarithmic Feynman integrals.
-Using the $\nd\log$-bases and simple formulas for the first- and second-order contributions to the intersection numbers, we give a streamlined procedure to compute the entries in the coefficient matrices of canonical differential equations, including the symbol letters and the rational coefficients.
+{We propose a novel method to determine the structure of symbols for any family of polylogarithmic Feynman integrals.
+Using the $\nd\log$-bases and simple formulas for the leading order and next-to-leading contributions to the intersection numbers, we give a streamlined procedure to compute the entries in the coefficient matrices of canonical differential equations, including the symbol letters and the rational coefficients.
 We also provide a selection rule to decide whether a given matrix element must be zero.
-The symbol letters are deeply related with the poles of the integrands, and also have interesting connections to the geometry of Newton polytopes.
-Our method will have important applications in cutting-edge multi-loop calculations.
-The simplicity of our results also hints at possible underlying structure in perturbative quantum field theories.
+The symbol letters are deeply related to the poles of the integrands and also have interesting connections to the geometry of Newton polytopes. { Our method can be applied to many cutting-edge multi-loop calculations.} The simplicity of our results also hints at the possible underlying structure in perturbative quantum field theories.}